gcalderone/GModelFit.jl/docs/src/concepts.md

 include("setup.jl")
 ```

-# Data types and functionalities

-## Basic concepts and data types
+# Basic concepts and data types
 In order to exploit the **GModelFit.jl** model expressiveness a few concepts need to be introduced, along with their associated data types:

 - *Domain*: an N-dimensional grid of points associated to empirical measures, and used to evaluate a model.
 It is analogous to the independent varible $\vec{x}$ in the $f(\vec{x})$ notation.
 It is represented by either: